 Please note: Never link to spam sites.
 Doing so can harm your domain authority.

 7. Grammar and spelling errors

 Are you sure you’ve corrected all the typos?

-We don’t have to be perfect; your readers will forgive you for a small spelling mistake, but, as I know from my own experience, you often become blind to your own mistakes during the writing process.
+We don’t have to be perfect; your readers will forgive you for a small spelling mistake, but you often become blind to your own mistakes during the writing process.

 Other tips for flawless blog posts: